Portal View Tutorial

 I have used the earlier versions of React in 2015 and created react-schema-form to ease the pain for UI form development.
 Since then, most of my focus is on the light-4j platform in Java and Kotlin.
 The entire landscape of React ecosystem changed a lot these days, and I am in a learning process.
 By writing the tutorial, I am hoping some experts can point out my errors and provide recommendations for improvement.

 While re-learning React, I found there are a lot of tutorials focus on a specific area; however, it is tough to find one that glues everything together.
 For example, how to integrate React, Redux, Router with Async API interactions.
 This tutorial is aiming to document all the small details so that developers can have a big picture of the interactions between components.

 As this is a live project, the scope is not fixed and we might add certain topics according to readers’ feedbacks.
-Basically, we want to build the portal UI as front-end microservices so that we can add more services once they are available without major refactor the UI.
+We want to build the portal UI as front-end microservices so that we can add more services once they are available without major refactor of the UI.
 React is our choice of the library as it is component based and very flexible.
 Other libraries used in the view are react-redux, material-ui, react-router and react-schema-form etc.

 - create-react-app - API-Certification Service

 - build and deploy - Build and deploy the portal view